SemVer Is Not About You

 The second one is an observation that many projects follow the “deprecate than remove cycle”.
 I’ve learned this with the release of Ember 2.0.
 The big deal about Ember 2.0 is that the only thing that it did was the removal of deprecation warnings.
 Code that didn’t emit warnings on the latest Ember 1.x was compatible with 2.0.

-This feels like the fundamentally right way going about the larger, more important building blocks.
+This feels like the fundamentally right way of going about the larger, more important building blocks.

 And you sort-of can do this with semver today, if you declare that you are compatible with "1.9,